Entanglement Cost of Quantum Channels: Preliminaries

 \end{lemma}

 \begin{proof} We calculate

 \end{proof}

 Smooth entropy measures are defined by extremizing the non-smooth measures over a set of nearby states.
-We stick to the definitions as given in~\cite{datta-2008-7}, because we will later crucially use the results therein.
+Since we will later use some of the ideas from~\cite{datta-2008-7}, we use the same definitions as in~\cite{datta-2008-7}.

 \begin{definition} Let $\eps\geq0$, and $\rho_{AB}=\sum_{k}\rho_{A}^{k}\otimes\proj{k}_{B}\in\cS(\cH_{AB})$.
 The \textit{smooth alternative max-entropy} of $A$ conditioned on $B$ is defined as

 where

 \end{definition}